As the spread of COVID-19 continues, business leaders across the world are increasingly facing difficult decisions.

 Stopping The Spread – Of Anxiety

 As the Coronavirus containment continues, our collective anxiety builds.
 While we can’t control the pandemic, we can control our feelings and mental outlook.
 Together, our feelings and the meaning we attach to events impacts our ability to deal with difficult situations.
-The philosophy of toilet paper hording may still evade me – but I do know coping tips gleaned from years of coaching leaders amid unexpected events, economic downturns and personal crisis.
+The philosophy of toilet paper hoarding may still evade me – but I do know coping tips gleaned from years of coaching leaders amid unexpected events, economic downturns, and personal crisis.

 These ideas, combined with a few tips from Harvard Business Review can support leaders at every level.
 With regular practice, clients tell me they’re able to move away from anxious reactions to intentional action.
 They’re expanding their reserves of inner calm, confidence, vision and optimism for the rebuilding that lays ahead.
 This in turn, does wonders to inspire those around them.

 Here are tips to help retain your internal calm – and sustain your resilience through the remainder of the current ‘normal’.

 Or perhaps, the Lysol.
 While you may not be able to go outside right now, the sentiment of taking a moment to take a mindful pause is still salient.
 Taking a break from the onslaught of media and virus-related discussion and focusing on areas where you feel more calm – whether that be physical parts of your body, a calming sight outdoors, or even on your own breath – will help you stay grounded.